Table of Contents

 - Next, a small amount of the hyaluronic acid gel is injected into the cleansed area(s) using a tiny, fine-gauge needle syringe.

-- Finally, he massages the area(s) gently to help the filler spread out uniformly for a more natural look.
+- Finally, he massages the area(s) gently to help the filler spread uniformly for a more natural look.
 (4)

 Time Required